A/N: fill for the kink meme

 It wasn't until one generation of children spread it to their friends and they seen him too.
 Jack was surprised by this turn of events but was quickly knocked out of his thoughts when his name kept spreading all over the place and all these new children wanted to play with him.
 So he gave them all the greatest snow days he could muster.

 As the years went on, his name stopped spreading around and he slowly turned into a myth.
-He visited the ones who could see him as they asked for snow days or to be listened to or requested death by his hands.
-He always complied with their wishes, especially the ones who sought out death, because they were hurt far too badly and could no longer be healed.
+He always visited the ones who could see him as they asked for snow days or to be listened to or requested death by his hands.
+He never refused their wishes, especially the ones who sought out death, because they were hurt far too badly and could no longer be healed.

 When he met with those specific children and did as they asked, he always met with Death not too long after.
-Jack stopped calling it a monster eventually and Death always thanked him for helping them with their work.
-They would never admit to becoming close friends from their meetings, no matter how obvious it was from their joyous laughter and smiles.
+Jack stopped calling them a monster eventually and Death always thanked him for helping them with their work.
+Both of them would never admit to becoming close friends from their meetings, no matter how obvious it was from their joyous laughter and smiles.

-Death was one of the few spirits he met throughout the years since he tended to avoid other spirits in fear of them disarming him the way Death once had.
-He eventually got over that fear when he attempted to break into Santa's workshop and fight with the yetis there.
+Death was one of the few spirits he met throughout the years since he tended to avoid other spirits in fear of them disarming him the way Death once had so long ago.
+He eventually got over that fear when he attempted to break into Santa's workshop and fought with the yetis there.
 Other spirits he bumped into, messed with their jobs by accident or listened to from a distance.

 300 long years passed by when he finally met the guardians, the spirits who watched over the children of the world.
 He did that too but wasn't known for his efforts which he didn't mind at all.
 The moon had told them that he was to be a guardian and protect the children, as well as stop a great evil that was threatening the children: Pitch Black.
 So they did and Jack got two of his family members to see him again, along with getting new friends.